Elabuga Institute (branch) of KFU: International Staheev readings

 Staheev readings is the name of the scientific conference, traditionally organized in Yelabuga Institute KFU with the participation of scientists from the metropolitan and regional universities, as well as representatives of the leading scientific schools of near and far abroad (foreign countries).

-The name of the conference reflects the cultural and historical heritage of the region and is derived from the names of the famous dynasty of Russian merchants – patrons Staheev and events relating to the construction of the school – building of Yelabuga Institute KFU and the emergence of professional education in Yelabuga.

-Staheev readings which began in 1990 were also held in 2003, 2007, 2009, 2011, and 2013 with the participation of the scientists involved in the history of business, the study of classical Russian literature, ethnographers, sociologists.
-It is a tradition fort Staheev descendants who live in Russia, Britain, France, Australia and Singapore to participate in the conference.

 All-Russian National Festival of schoolteachers in Yelabuga

 The first it was organized in August 2010 in Yelabuga State Pedagogical University.
 The first festival was attended by about 150 teachers from the Republic of Tatarstan and other regions of Russia.

-From that time it is spent in Yelabuga Institute KFU each year.

 Scientists of Russian and foreign universities, teachers – the winners of the contest "Teacher of the Year in Russia" are invited as moderators.

-The festival also includes the exhibition of educational achievements "educational practice" and a "new generation of teachers" project is realized in the frames of the festival.

-The festival brings together innovative teachers and secondary education workers, giving them the opportunity to share experiences of innovative educational activities, meet new developments and achievements in the field of educational technologies.
+The festival brings together teachers and secondary education workers, giving them the opportunity to share experiences of educational activities, meet developments and achievements in the field of educational technologies.
 The priority of the festival is to study foreign experience.
-For example, the educators from Singapore (M. Tiruman, the head of the corporation ST Electronics, realizing the state project "Electronic school"; See Sung Lim, Deputy Director of the School Hwa Chong Junior College, realizing the state project "School of the future"), as well as from Latvia, Bulgaria, Germany and so on took part in the festival in different years. d.
+For example, the educators from Singapore (M. Tiruman, the head of the corporation ST Electronics, realizing the state project "Electronic school"; See Sung Lim, Deputy Director of the School Hwa Chong Junior College, realizing the state project "School of the future"), as well as from Latvia, Bulgaria, Germany and so on took part in the festival in different years.

 Teacher of a new generation

 The main objective of the project is to prepare competitive specialists under the conditions of the modernizing education system.
 The participants, mainly senior students of Yelabuga institute undergo additional training taking such courses as English language in professional activity, pedagogical innovation and pedagogical culture.
-In the total training program special attention is paid to psychological trainings, meetings with leading teachers of the university, of Tatarstan and Russia, leading managers and sociologists of large companies.